unicode-org/message-format-wg/spec/registry.md

 #### Composition

-When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:string` _annotation_, its resolved value contains the string value of the _operand_ of the annotated _expression_, together with its resolved locale and directionality, and no _option_ values.
+When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:string` _function_, its _resolved value_ contains the string value of the _operand_ of the annotated _expression_, together with its resolved locale and directionality.
+None of the _options_ set on the _expression_ are part of the _resolved value_.

 ## Numeric Value Selection and Formatting